Zynth9999/FigmaToAdafruit/README.md

 ### -Turn objects into code obviously.
 ### - Turn the object into a touchable button!
 ### - It automatically adds the color using tft.color565().
+### - Planned support for automatically putting rounded corners in the code it spits out!
+### - Theme support (who even uses light theme ?)

 # Library support:
 | Library  | Support |